ryansgot/forsuredbcompiler/README.md

 ## Coming up
 - support for inverse migrations of each of the currently supported migrations (0.10.0)
 - more robust where-clause editing when doing joins (?)
-- Full separation from any DBMS by means of a DBMSIntegrator plugin (0.9.0)
 - More Doc store support such as adding a migration for when you refactor class names of objects that you may store in the doc store (0.8.x)
 - An Android Studio plugin (?)

 ## Revisions

+### forsuredbapi-0.9.0 and forsuredbcompiler-0.9.0
+- Full separation from any DBMS by means of a DBMSIntegrator plugin.
+Use forsuredbplugin-0.4.0 in order to supply the correct class to the compiler via the forsuredb.dbmsIntegratorClass property in your build.gradle file.
+- There was a pretty big problem when switching contexts between adding clauses to your query in the generated querying API.
+The ```andFinally()``` method is kind of misleading because it could appear several times.
+This has been changed to ```then()``` in an attempt to make things less confusing.
+If you're upgrading, you'll have to change all ```andFinally()``` methods to ```then()```

 ### forsuredbapi-0.8.2 and forsuredbcompiler-0.8.1
 - Support for any kind of serialization you want (either to ```String``` or ```byte[]```), using whatever library you want or your own idea of what serialization should be.